 Founded in 1921, the Guy H. Burnham Map and Aerial Photograph Library is an active cartographic information center.
 The collection contains 230,000 maps, imagery, digital data, GIS and mapping software, atlases, journals, globes, reference materials, and tourist information.
 As a depository for the U.S. Government Printing Office, the Map Library houses a full array of maps and electronic products published by the federal government.

-The J.K.
-Wright Reading Room and the Libbey Seminar Room contain regularly updated publications in the field of geography and subscriptions to geography journals.
-These black serve as a reserve library/reading room for many geography courses.
+The Libbey Seminar Room contains regularly updated publications in the field of geography and subscriptions to geography journals.
+This room serves as a reserve library/reading room for many geography courses.

 The Computer Facility for Environmental Research and Teaching (CoFERT) is a facility created by gifts from the Culpeper and Keck Foundations.
 It supports research in Geography and the Marsh Institute requiring large data sets and advanced computer-based analyses.
 The lab has a Windows NT server capable of handling a large number of clients.
 Additional hardware includes Pentium NT workstations and other data input and output peripherals, such as a large format color printer, a flatbed scanner, slide scanner, CD-writers, and large format digitizers.

-The Geography Computer Lab is primarily a teaching lab for such courses as GIS, automated cartography, statistics, and physical geography.
-The lab has 12 Windows NT workstations and full access over the network to specialized computer equipment in the CoFERT Lab.
+The Geography MA GIS/HERO Computer Labs are primarily research labs for students in GIS Accelerated Degree program, HERO program and those in GIS courses as well as, automated cartography, statistics, and physical geography.
+Two labs house 5 each Windows NT workstations and full access over the network to specialized computer equipment in the CoFERT Lab.
 Software supported includes Idrisi, ArcView, ArcInfo, ERDAS, Delphi, and a variety of products for numerical and statistical analysis.